Is Child Support Tax Deductible?

 Although child support payments don’t affect your taxable income, they can impact your tax bill by affecting which parent can claim the dependent children.
 You might be able to claim a child as your dependent if your situation meets certain requirements.

 Generally, the parent with whom the child lived for the majority of the year — referred to as the custodial parent — is allowed to claim the child as a dependent on their income tax return for that year.

-Is Child Support Tax Deductible for 2018 With the Passage of the Tax Cuts and Jobs Act?
+Is Child Support Tax Deductible for 2020 Due to the Tax Cuts and Jobs Act?

 Although the Tax Cuts and Jobs Act eliminated all personal exemptions for 2018 through 2025 — which includes exemptions for dependents — you still might be able to reduce your tax liability.
 You can apply the child and dependent care credit to your tax return if you paid expenses for the care of your dependent so that you (and your spouse, if filing jointly) can work or actively look for work, according to the IRS.
 This allows you to receive up to $3,000 for one dependent or up to $6,000 for two or more dependents.